 Also on this street is Wall Street, another cool rock bar, and the notorious Parque de la Periodista where tons of kids gather to drink in the park and smoke marijuana.

 Closer to the San Antonio metro station is Salon Malaga, another institution here in Medellin Centro.
-This is a tango bar which also features a live tango show every Saturday from 5:30 to 10 pm.
+This is a tango bar that also features a live tango show every Saturday from 5:30 to 10 pm.
 This place is in hot demand though, so you have to make reservations in advance if you want to visit on Saturday, it also has a minimum drink consumption of 50,000 pesos (about $16).

 I really loved this place, especially when the dancers came out toward the end of the end.
 The crowd truly gets into it here.
 The whole experience brought me back to our time in Buenos Aires, the capital of tango.

 Coffee in Medellin Centro

 Colombia and coffee go hand in hand, but what many foreigners don’t realize is that coffee consumption (beyond instant coffee) is a relatively new phenomenon here in Colombia.
 While amazing coffee shops have exploded in Poblado and Laureles, it has been slower in other parts of the city, like here in Medellin Centro.
 But there are a few notable exceptions:

 El Laboratorio de Cafe